jhinrichsen/adventofcode2021/CONTRIBUTING.md

 flag to distinguish Part 1 vs Part 2 logic 3 .
 By using a boolean parameter, you avoid duplicate code and keep a single solve function that can handle both puzzle parts 3 .
 For example: func Day08(data SomeType, part1 bool) uint .
-- No Global State: Ensure that NewDayNN returns the parsed data which gets passed into DayNN .
-Avoid global variables or package-level state to hold input or results; this makes testing easier and prevents cross-test interference.
-Each test or run should explicitly parse and then solve using these functions.

 ## Input Parsing Efficiently